kign/c4wa/etc/doc/language.md

 `malloc` and `free` as one normally would.
 In many ways, this is not the most optimized solution though, and it could be an overkill for simpler tasks.

+### Memory alignment

+From version 0.5, `c4wa` supports different alignment options, with command line argument `-a`;
+valid values are 1, 2, 4, 8.
+Value 1 (default) means "no alignment", whereas with `-a 8`
+all 64-bit memory access would be aligned to 8 bytes, 32-bit to 4 bytes, etc.

+In the current WASM spec, memory alignment is merely a "hint", which allows runtime to optimize memory access.
+You are free to use unaligned memory (alignment = 1), _or_ even provide incorrect hints (which essentially was the case up to version 0.4).
+Perhaps for this reason, in my testing using aligned memory access brings little, if any, performance benefit.

+Generally, alignment=1 results in a slightly simpler WASM code using slightly less memory; that's the reason it is the default.
+For performance-critical applications, you may want to do a comparison with other alignment options for your target runtime, and select whatever works best for you.
+I suspect that for now there will be very little difference, but situation might change with newer runtimes.

+In the meantime, the other side of the complete indifference of available runtimes to alignment hints is that it's impossible to verify them; to address this, `c4wa` now has a built-in interpreter (invoked with `-e`).
+With this option, `c4wa` will attempt, after compilation, to actually execute the program (function `main` will be called with no arguments and import function `printf` will be made available).
+It'll throw an exception on any memory access inconsistent with alignment hint.
+Unfortunately, because this simple interpreter is _a lot_ slower than a typical runtime, non-trivial applications need to be scaled down to make it practical to test.

+Note also that when `-e` is active, generated WAT and/or WASM files will only be saved with explicit `-o` option.
+Simply running `c4wa-compile -e file.c` will invoke the interpreter, but will save nothing regardless of the results.

+Finally, if you're using low-level memory access (see above), _you are_ then responsible for following the alignment rules.
+(which are, of course, only relevant if alignment > 1).
+To facilitate this, there is a built-in global `__builtin_alignment` and preprocessor symbol `C4WA_ALIGNMENT` both set according to option `-a`.

 ### stack variables

 Web Assembly supports unlimited number of local variables, so when you have a local variable in C,